-Recover lost data from formatting with no sweat
+Recover lost data with no sweat

 However careful you’re to back up your files, data loss is always a possibility.
 In fact, you can do everything right and still encounter disk errors or corrupted data.
 Perhaps your lost data is simply down to forgetting to back up immediately before you went to format flash drive on Mac!

-Locate files that you’ve deleted off your Mac because you assumed they were safely backed up on a drive that’s now inaccessible
+- Locate files that you’ve deleted off your Mac because you assumed they were safely backed up on a drive that’s now inaccessible

-Avoiding the scourge of data loss forever
+Avoid the scourge of data loss forever

 There are few things worse than losing your data, whether that happens because your drive or SD card has become corrupted or because you forgot to back up before you decided to format hard drive for Mac.
 Fortunately, as we’ve seen above, there are ways to get your hands on data that initially seems to be unrecoverable!

-Of course, it’s even better if you never get to that spot in the first place and regular backups is the best way to do that.
+Of course, it’s even better if you never get to that spot in the first place, and doing regular backups is the best way to do that.
 Macs offer a built-in option to do this using Time Machine or iCloud, but the former isn’t compatible with every type of storage device and the latter has a monthly cost associated with it that you might prefer to avoid.
 That’s why so many people end up looking at how to format external hard drive on Mac, or use other devices like USB sticks.

 Using backup software in conjunction with an app that’s capable of recovering lost data from USB flash drives, SD cards, and so on, covers most of your bases when it comes to avoiding catastrophic data loss.

-You might also want to add a cloud solution like Google Drive or Dropbox (both of which have free plans) into the mix as an extra layer of protection in case of fire, flood, theft, or something as simple as an unexpected error when you format flash drive on Mac.
+You might also want to add a cloud solution like Google Drive or Dropbox (both of which have free plans) into the mix as an extra layer of protection in case of fire, flood, theft, or something as simple as an unexpected error when you format the flash drive on Mac.
 There’s no such thing as being too prepared.